-Turkey chili with a Mexican flare!
-This Sweet Potato Mole Turkey Chili is Paleo friendly, healthy, and an easy chili recipe!
-A hearty protein packed chili made with an easy homemade sweet potato mole sauce.
+Sweet potato chili with a Mexican flare!
+Turkey Mole Sweet Potato Chili is an easy turkey chili recipe that is delicious!
+A hearty protein packed, paleo, healthy chili recipe made with an easy homemade mole sauce.
 Great to feed a crowd, for meal prep, or to use up holiday leftovers.

 I think we all could use a little comfort today.
 And a lot of love and compassion for each other.
 Starting with a big bowl of Paleo Sweet Potato Mole Turkey Chili and a big group hug.
 Just sayin.
 It’s been a rough few months with that little thing called… election.
 Let’s move forward, together, and be FULL of sweetness.

 Yes, Corny Cotter at your service.
 But in all reality, don’t you think a group AMERICAN hug is needed?
 I I digress…

 Now to talk about other sweet things.
 Um, like Sweet Potato Mole Turkey Chili.
 Have you ever had mole?
 Like the sauce?
 Oh girrrrrllll (or guy)!
 You gotta try it, and then you gotta put it in EVERYTHING!
 Chicken, Paleo Chili, tacos, you name it.
 It will “sweeten” up your day in no time.